This guide covers everything you need to know about starting an event planning business.

 As you are starting out, using a simple spreadsheet, I recommend you take some time to sit down and think about every start-up cost you can think of (licenses, permits, equipment, insurance, branding fees, trademarks, inventory, property leases, business cards, etc.).

 Additionally, it’s good practice to add in what you expect you’ll need to keep your business running for at least 12 months (utilities, rent, travel expenses, employee salaries, your own salary, etc.).

-When you have added all expenses, that is your total initial investment you will need.
+When you have added all expenses, that is the total initial investment you will need.